Troynica/DMM_external_display/README.md

 To reach my goal I used:
 - ATmega 32U4 based dev board (Arduino Pro Micro)
 - TTL UART to RS232 converter (MAX232 + 4 C 1µF/25V)
-- 6 7-segment LED display
+- 6 7-segment LED display (one of 'em is only used for '-')
-- 6 xx595 shift registers + decoup.
+- 5 xx595 shift registers + decoup.
 C
 - 3  8x8 dot matrix LED display
 - 3 MAX2719 dot matrix display driver
+- Rob Tillaart's MATRIX7219 Arduino library present in the Arduino IDE

 I used an Arduino Pro Micro board (which has an Atmel ATmega32U4).
 I could have used any popular Arduino boards, but this controller has both USB and UART, so I could use the USB serial for programming and debugging while keeping connection with the multimeter.
 The code will run on ATmega's with small modifications (you'll figure it out).